tecnomod-um/rdf-builder-pipeline/README.md

 # RESQPLUS-PIPELINE
-Data pipeline for representing data according to the RERS-Q+ ontology
+Data pipeline for representing data according in RDF Format
 ![Diagrama](DiagramaPipelineTransformacion.png)

 ## Steps in the Pipeline